6.5 mins read.

 These “three nons” — as I shall henceforth refer to non-attachment, non-hatred, and non-ignorance — are a huge practice.
 They are the direct antidote to our three principal delusions, the “three poisons”; and, as all delusions stem from these three, they are indirectly an antidote to all that ails us.

-And this practice is very important because it means that no day, however impossible, need ever be wasted – in fact the more bombarded we are with distractions and/or upsetting people, the more opportunity we have to solve our actual inner problems.
+And this practice is very important because it means that no day, however impossible, need ever be wasted – in fact the more bombarded we are with distractions and/or upsetting people and even health problems, the more opportunity we have to solve our actual inner problems.
 Every day brings us a sense of achievement.

 Transforming objects of ignorance into objects of non-ignorance